 Fully Qualified Domain Name or FQDN literally means "fully qualified domain name" and designates the name of a network accessible from the Internet.
 An FQDN address can include a hostname to allow a machine to be located from the Internet using the DNS system.

 For example, suppose we have a computer network called "university ":

-1. Change the hostname by editing the file /etc/hostname
+1. Change the hostname by editing the /etc/hostname file.

-3. Set the server FQDN
+3. Set the FQDN of the server.

-To achieve this, we must edit the file "/etc/hosts":
+To do this, edit the "/etc/hosts" file:

-Next we will create a new entry with the following data:
+Next, we will create a new entry with the following data:

 The first term is the IP address, under which the computer can be located.
 The second term is the FDQN and the third term is an alias, allowing team1 to locate itself simply under the name "team1".